 - Panel test in conjunction with the DNA test required for most breeding stock: $125 for members and $175 for nonmembers

 Order a five-panel genetic test online today.
 Prefer to call?
-Contact AQHA Customer Service during regular business hours at 806-376-4811.
+Contact AQHA Customer Care during regular business hours at 806-376-4811.

 Stay informed about horse breeding news and information with AQHA's free horse breeding email newsletter.
 Sign up today.